Living large: 5+ bedrooms now drive 64% of luxury inquiries

 The closing question every developer should be asking

-The luxury market in 2026 is not getting more expensive.
-It is getting bigger — in the literal, square-footage sense.
-The buyers driving the next decade of US luxury real estate did not inherit a preference for minimalism.
-They inherited their parents assets, their parents aging needs, their adult children housing instability, and a market that has finally repriced the home as the load-bearing structure of a multi-decade family portfolio.
+The luxury market in 2026 is getting bigger, in the literal, square-footage sense, while prices rise only modestly.
+The buyers driving the next decade of US luxury real estate inherited their parents assets, their parents aging needs, their adult children housing instability, and a market that has finally repriced the home as the load-bearing structure of a multi-decade family portfolio.
+Minimalism is simply not among the preferences they brought with them.

 The developers, brokers, and brand strategists who recognize this early will spend the next five years selling into a demand curve the rest of the industry has not yet learned to draw.
 The ones who keep building 3,200-square-foot apartments and calling them luxury will spend those same five years explaining why their inquiry volume keeps falling.
-The reset is not coming.
-It is already on the closing tables.
+That reset is already showing up on the closing tables.